-V.F2 NEPOTISM.
+V.E2 NEPOTISM.

 Employment by reason of blood or marriage relationship rather than merit is prohibited.
-No employee shall supervise a member of his immediate family except in emergency situations such as typhoons, floods, or at isolated field stations or where there is a shortage of quarters.
+No employee shall supervise a member of his immediate family except in emergency situations such as typhoons, flood, or at isolated field stations or where there is a shortage of quarters.
 No supervisor shall employ any relative or any other person whose relationship or association with him is such that it creates a reasonable assumption that that person, as an employee, would be in a favored position in relationship to other employees.

-V.F3 POLITICAL AFFILIATION.
+V.E3 POLITICAL AFFILIATION.

 Under the Personnel Service System, no person with authority to make or recommend a personnel action relative to a person in, or an eligible or applicant for, a position in the Personnel Service, may make inquiry concerning his political affiliation.
 All disclosures concerning political affiliation shall be ignored.
-Except as may be authorized or required by law, discrimination may not be exercised, threatened, or promised by any person in the Commonwealth of the Northern Mariana Islands Government against or in favor of an employee in, or an eligible or applicant for, a position in the Personnel Service because of his political affiliation.
+Except as may be authorized or required by law, discrimination may not be exercised, threatened or promised by any person in the government against or in favor of an employee in, or an eligible or applicant for, a position in the Personnel Service because of his political affiliation.

-V.F4 COERCION.
+V.E4 COERCION.